 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 St. Bonaventure University offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 St. Bonaventure University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at St. Bonaventure University, 52 percent have cars on campus.
 Alcohol is permitted for students of legal age at St. Bonaventure University.